mrozk/spring-data-aerospike/README.md

 </dependency>
 ```

-The Aerospike Spring Data connector depends on the Aerospike Client and the Aerospike Helper projects:
+The Aerospike Spring Data connector depends on the Aerospike Client and the Aerospike Query Engine projects:

 ```xml
 <dependency>